fsfe/reuse-docs/spec.md

   - `closest`, the default value when `precedence` is not defined.
-This is an instruction to use the Copyright and Licensing Information inside of the Covered Files or their `.license` files, if available.
+This is an instruction to use the Copyright and Licensing Information inside of the Covered Files, if available.
 If no such Information is found, then the Information inside the closest REUSE.toml that covers the File is associated.
 This is effectively a fallback.

   - `aggregate`.
 This is an instruction to always associate the Copyright and Licensing Information defined in the table with the table's Covered Files.